-Focus on applying good agricultural practices to reduce the presence of food contaminants.
-Information on good agricultural practices in cacao production can be found on the website of the Federation of Cocoa Commerce.
+- Focus on applying good agricultural practices to reduce the presence of food contaminants.
+Information on good agricultural practices in cocoa production can be found on the website of the Federation of Cocoa Commerce.

-The main contaminants likely to be found in cacoa and derived products are:
+The main contaminants likely to be found in cocoa and derived products are:

 A) Heavy metals, in particular cadmium:

 The European Union has strengthened its regulation on cadmium in cocoa and derived products.
-The new regulation will become effective in January 2019.
-Cadmium is found naturally in the soil, but pesticides and chemical fertilisers containing cadmium are also sources of contamination.
+The new regulation became effective as of January 2019.
+Cadmium is found naturally in the soil, but pesticides and chemical fertilizers containing cadmium are also sources of contamination.
 The presence of cadmium is a particular problem for cocoa from some Latin American countries due to factors like volcanic activity and forest fires.
 The maximum permitted levels of cadmium are listed in Table 1.
 Please note that these levels relate to finished chocolate products, but controls of cocoa beans should also take place.

 Table 1 Maximum permitted levels of cadmium in cocoa and derived products